 As a business leader, owner or entrepreneur, are you planning to review and change your business services or products?
-If so, it may be a good idea to do this before April 2018, when the new financial year starts.
-Read on for top tips on how a project charter can help you plan your changes.
+If so, read on for top tips on how a project charter can help you plan your changes.

 - Do your business services or products require updating?

 - Is your business plan more than three months out of date?

 - What is the key problem you want to solve through changing something?

 There are practical ways you may improve how you deal with change by using simple project management approaches and tools.
 When you set out to transform part of your services or products, people may display inertia, and seem uncertain of what to do.
 A Project Charter provides the vital first steps in the journey and helps people work as a team.
 It also provides a framework or outline for the desired change because it clearly describes the What, Why, When, Who and How of making change.

 What are the benefits of using a project charter for change?

 “In preparing for battle I have always found that plans are useless, but planning is indispensable.” ― Dwight D.

 Completing a Project Charter as a team exercise helps build rapport and sets a shared vision for change.
 When people are clear about what they are doing and why, they become more confident to get involved, and their initial negativity reduces.

 What does a project charter cover?